 - Indigenous Ecological Knowledge: Olkola and Killarney Station

-Collecting Indigenous ecological knowledge
+Collecting Indigenous Ecological Knowledge

 The Tracks App

-In 2017 the Central Land Council (CLC) obtained funding to develop a mobile app to support ranger groups in recording their tracking of bilbys and other small mammals, reptiles and pest animal species.
+In 2017 the Central Land Council (CLC) obtained funding to develop a mobile app to support ranger groups in recording their tracking of bilbies and other small mammals, reptiles and pest animal species.
 The CLC partnered with the ALA to develop the app which was released in March 2018.

-Mapping locations from memory and traditional knowledge
+Mapping locations from memory and Traditional Knowledge

 The Living Archive of Aboriginal Languages has teamed up with the ALA and DigiVol to crowdsource the transcription of some of the literature materials shared through the archive.
 The Living Archive is a digital archive of endangered literature in Indigenous languages of the Northern Territory.
-It currently contains almost 4,000 items in 50 Indigenous languages, all available under a Creative Commons license.
+It currently contains almost 4,000 items in over 50 Indigenous languages, all available under a Creative Commons license.
 You can join in here!

 Indigenous cultural and intellectual property